Tampa Bay Center: Cinema

 The mall featured a cinema with two screens from the beginning until it closed on February 28, 1990.
 The final movies shown were Roger & Me and Stella.
 Throughout its history, it was operated by the General Cinema Corporation.

 Montgomery Ward

 Due to the success of the mall, a third anchor, Montgomery Ward, was proposed in November 1977; the third anchor pad on the south side of the facility had been planned since the center's opening.
 It opened in October 1980.

 Decline and closure

-In 1994 the mall's management was accused of racism for closing early during the Florida Classic college football game between FAMU and Bethune Cookman, both historically black universities.
+In 1994, the mall's management was accused of racism for closing early during the Florida Classic college football game between FAMU and Bethune Cookman, both historically black universities.
 Then Montgomery Ward was closed in 1999, and the Burdines followed soon afterwards, moving to the new Citrus Park Town Center mall northwest of Tampa.
 Tampa Bay Center hung on with only Sears, but then International Plaza opened nearby in 2001.
 International Plaza had lured Dillard's away from WestShore Plaza, and in early 2002, Sears moved into the old Dillard's location.
 Tampa Bay Center closed entirely after that.

-Sears announced on December 28, 2018 that the Westshore Plaza store would be among 80 stores to shutter nationwide in March 2019.